 By the way, Soliom ties the cloud-recorded footage with the camera itself (and not a user account).
 That means if somebody steals your S90 Pro, they will also have all of its security footage in their possession.

 I tested the S90 Pro for about three weeks and had a lot of issues with it.

 Motion detection is a joke

 The S90 Pro’s motion detection didn’t work most of the time in my trial.
 Even when set at the highest PIR sensitivity setting, the camera didn’t record even when I was dancing right in front of it.
 On the other hand, I got a lot of videos with no action at all.
 It seemed the camera recorded randomly without any specific triggers.

 When motion detection did work, it always lost a few first seconds of the action.
 So say if you catch somebody stealing your package, you’ll see only the part they walk away.

-Overall, the only thing of the S90 Pro that works persistently is the live view.
-But even in this case, the stream is never smooth, and you’ll at times see the object jumps from one place to another.
+Overall, the only thing about the S90 Pro that works persistently is the live view.
+But even in this case, the stream is never smooth, and you’ll sometimes see the object jumping from one place to another.
 And when you choose to record manually, the footage will be saved to your phone’s library, not the micro SD card or the cloud storage.

 So-so battery life